gdamjan/flask-totp-qrcode-login-demo/README.md

 ## Python 3

 All of this is tested and works on python 3.5.1.
 It will probably work on >=2.7 and 3.4 or so.
+The `pip` and `python` commands are python 3.x here (on ArchLinux).

 ## Install and run